It's No Crime

 "It's No Crime" is a 1989 song written and performed by Babyface.
 The single was Babyface's first entry on the Hot 100 as a solo artist, peaking at number seven and reaching number one on the Hot Black Singles chart.
 The single was Babyface's only chart entry on the dance charts, where it peaked at number five.

+The song was sampled by Skrillex and Solomun for their 2026 single "Rumpta".